Last updated on December 3rd, 2020

 For example, the winter snook with its slowed metabolism is not likely to be enticed as easily as in the spring when it begins to regain its appetite.

 But, of course, in reality, anytime you can get out on the water and fish for these prized game fish is a good time.

 What Bait to Use for Snook

 Live Bait Fish

 Mullet, menhaden, pinfish, pilchard, etc. are the best-known baits for snook fishing.
-In South Florida fisherman prefer live mullet whenever available – they’re like fish candy to the snook.
+In South Florida, fishermen prefer live mullet whenever available – they’re like fish candy to the snook.
 Again using the same outfit but using a larger hook to match the bait.
 When hungry and live offerings are scarce, they will also take cut natural baits.

 A wide variety of lures and snook fishing jigs can be used to catch these hard-hitting fish.
 Some snook angler favorites include the Spro Bucktail Jig and the Rapala Countdown Magnum.
 Topwater Poppers and swimming plugs will also work nicely with a slow, steady retrieve in inlets and around pilings.
 The fly fisherman might want to try large streamers.

 Snook Flavor And Cooking